aaronKilpatrick/javascript-projects/README.md

 * Event Listeners
 * IIFE (Counter)

 Just a quick mobile menu to get me on the way.
 This did not take very along at all.
-I have created a couple handfuls of mobile menus, but usely with JQuery so it was nice to try it out with Vanilla Javascript.
+I have created a couple handfuls of mobile menus, but usually with JQuery so it was nice to try it out with Vanilla Javascript.

 ## **S-** Project 013 - Calculator
 **Javascript Used:**